 Dr Alessandro Cancian, Ismaili Institute, London

-Professor Christina D’Ancona, University of Pisa
+Professor Cristina D’Ancona, University of Pisa

 Dr Neslihan Demirkol, Ankara Social Sciences University